2025 Honduran general election: Electoral system

-The President of Honduras is elected by plurality, with the candidate receiving the most votes in a single round of voting declared the winner.
-The 128 members of the National Congress are elected by open list proportional representation from 18 multi-member constituencies based on the departments ranging in size from one to 23 seats.
-Seats are allocated using the Hare quota.
+The President of Honduras is elected by a simple plurality in a single round of voting; the candidate with the most votes wins, regardless of whether they achieve an absolute majority.

+The 128 members of the National Congress are elected by open list proportional representation across 18 multi-member constituencies, which correspond to the country's departments.
+The number of seats per constituency ranges from one to 23.
+Seats are allocated using the Hare quota method.